BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/litex.md

 This will download the dependencies (including the latest version of FemtoRV directly from its github repository, great !).
-It will also compile the BIOS, syntethize the gateware and send it to the device.
+It will also compile the BIOS, synthesize the gateware and send it to the device.
 If everything went well, you will see the colorful 'knight driver' blinky of victory on the LEDs.